The GCVS team has collated some key resources to support organisations in their work during the COVID-19 pandemic.

 Please also see the Funding and Fundraising information above.

-Third Sector Resilience Fund is still open!
-Specifically to help charities, community groups, social enterprises and voluntary organisations working in Scotland to stabilise and manage cash flows over this difficult period.
-To check your eligibility and to apply: https://scvo.org.uk/support/coronavirus/funding/scottish-government/third-sector-resilience-fund
+Third Sector Resilience Fund Phase 2 is open.
+Scottish Government’s £20M emergency fund is specifically to help charities, community groups, social enterprises and voluntary organisations working in Scotland to stabilise and manage cash flows over this difficult period.
+To check your eligibility and to apply: https://scvo.org/support/coronavirus/funding/scottish-government/third-sector-resilience-fund/eligibility-checker

-Creative Scotland Open Fund -Sustaining Creative Development.
-Open to organisations and individuals, the fund aims to enable organisations to explore ways of working that will help them to adapt and respond to the current changing circumstances due to the coronavirus pandemic.
+Creative Scotland Open Fund – Sustaining Creative Development.
+Open to organisations and individuals, to enable them to explore ways of working that will help them to adapt and respond to the current changing circumstances.
 The fund will prioritise ideas and activities that help organisations sustain their creative practice and/or programmes of work.
 Grants of £1,000-£50,000 available from: www.creativescotland.com/funding/funding-programmes/open-fund-sustaining-creative-development

-National Lottery Community Fund: Awards for All, and other funding programmes are still open: www.tnlcommunityfund.org.uk/funding/programmes?location=scotland
+National Lottery Community Fund: Awards for All which offers grants of up to £10,000, and other funding programmes offering larger sums, are still open: www.tnlcommunityfund.org.uk/funding/programmes?location=scotland

 Tesco Bags of Help COVID-19 Communities Fund is open for not-for-profit community groups to apply for an emergency £500 grant to support their work with vulnerable groups in the local community.
 There is a simple online application form, and awards will be made weekly.
 Details: https://tescobagsofhelp.org.uk/grant-schemes/tesco-cv-fund

 Women’s Fund for Scotland: Covid Resilience Grants of up to £5,000 are available under the following 2 areas: Emergency Response and Recovery and Resilience.
-Grants of up to £5,000.
 Deadline: 10 August 2020.
-Information: https://www.womensfundscotland.org/funding/response_recovery_resilience
+Information: www.womensfundscotland.org/funding/response_recovery_resilience

 Glasgow Life – Sports Organisation Support Covid-19 Fund offers funding to sports clubs and organisations requiring an injection of cash to help them emerge from short term financial hardship and costs associated with restarting sports activities under social distancing guidelines.
 Grants of up to £2,000 available immediately: www.glasgowlife.org.uk/sport/funding/sports-organisation-support-covid-19-fund

-Next Step Initiative – Comic Relief Grant Programme has opened to provide financial support and improved vital capacity to Black Minority Ethnic community groups across Scotland Grants of up to £15,000 can be used across a period up to 9 months but must be fully spent by May 2021.
-Closing date 17 Oct 2020.
+Next Step Initiative – Comic Relief Grant Programme has opened to provide financial support and improved vital capacity to Black Minority Ethnic community groups across Scotland.
+Grants of up to £15,000 can be used across a period up to 9 months but must be fully spent by May 2021.
+Closing date 17 Oct 2020 but apply now!.
 Details: www.nextstepinitiative.org.uk/comic-relief-grant-programme